jonasschmitten/Swiss-National-Bank/README.md

 ## About the collected data
-The data for this project was collected from Bloomberg, Eikon, and the Fed- eral Reserve Bank of St. Louis.
+The data for this project was collected from Bloomberg, Eikon, and the Federal Reserve Bank of St. Louis.